Is China's debt nightmare a province called Jiangsu?

-WUXI, China (Reuters) - The nightmare scenario for China’s leaders as they try to wean the country off a diet of easy credit and breakneck expansion is a local government buckling under the weight of its own debt.
+WUXI, China, July 25 (Reuters) - The nightmare scenario for China’s leaders as they try to wean the country off a diet of easy credit and breakneck expansion is a local government buckling under the weight of its own debt.
 Few provinces fit that bill quite like Jiangsu, home to China’s most indebted local government.

 Hefty borrowings through banks, investment trusts and the bond market by Jiangsu’s provincial, city and county governments have saddled the province north of Shanghai with debt far higher than its peers, public records show.